Command line interface¶

 speech-features --help

-Speech features extraction pipeline from raw wav files
+Speech features extraction pipeline from raw audio files

 The general extraction pipeline is as follow: